 As elected under IFRS, the Corporation's investment portfolio is subsequently measured at fair value in the Corporation's financial statements.
-As of December 31, 2018, the Corporation had approximately 60% of its Investment Properties Portfolio in addition to its head office (classified in PP&E) valued by an international valuation firm and the remaining 40% were valued by Management.
-For the year ended December 31, 2018, the fair value adjustment to investment properties was a gain of \$1,892,577 compared to a loss of \$2,758,843 for the same period in 2017.
+As of December 31, 2019, the Corporation had approximately 70% of its Investment Properties Portfolio valued by an international valuation firm and the remaining 30% were valued by Management.
+For the year ended December 31, 2019, the fair value adjustment to investment properties was a loss of \$1,347,662 compared to a gain of \$1,892,577 for the same period in 2018.
 The Corporation currently has a standing agreement with the owner of a 42 sq. meter apartment leading it to be included in this property's land title.
 The agreement entitles the owner of the apartment to 84 sq. meters of space on the first floor of a new building to be built on this land.
 In this agreement, the Corporation had an obligation to complete the construction of a new building by the end of 2017 and the agreement has not yet been extended.
-The Corporation has incurred an unrealized fair value loss of \$1,711,065 (2017 - \$1,585,120) in excess of the fair value adjustment calculated by the international valuation firm as well as a included a liability of \$141,887 (2017 - \$142,894) on the Corporation's balance sheet to reflect this liability.
+The Corporation has incurred an unrealized fair value loss of \$1,436,256 (2018 - \$1,711,065) in excess of the fair value adjustment calculated by the international valuation firm and included a liability of \$131,438 (2018 - \$141,887) on the Corporation's balance sheet to reflect this liability.
 These adjustments are Management's estimate of the markets perception of the risk related to this agreement.